 OperabilityFeature Flags

 Deploying code to production is irreversible in the short term - when something goes wrong, rolling back requires another deploy, which takes time and may have its own risks.
+Feature flag allows you to revert fast

-Rickvian Aldi·Software engineer·5 min read
+Rickvian Aldi·Software engineer·10 min read

 Problem

 Every deploy is a bet.
-You have tested in staging, reviewed the code, and run the canary - and still, production finds the bugs that staging misses.
+You have tested in staging, reviewed the code, and run the canary.
+Still, production might finds the bugs that staging misses.
 When a newly deployed feature causes latency spikes, error surges, or data corruption, the right move is immediate rollback.
-But rollback means another deploy: cut a revert commit, merge it, wait for CI, deploy, wait for pods to cycle.
-In a fast-moving system this might take 10–30 minutes.
-In a payments or authentication path, 10 minutes of elevated errors is expensive.

 The deeper problem is that code deployment and feature availability are treated as the same event.
 They don't have to be.